MarkAlexI/blockSiteFirefox/README.md

 ### 5. Dynamic Rule Management
 The background script, in combination with the `declarativeNetRequest` API, ensures that rules are enforced dynamically.
 When a user adds a site to be blocked, the extension immediately registers the rule without needing to restart the browser or reload the page.

+### 6. Context Menu Design Rationale
+The context menu is intentionally minimalistic and silent by design.
+It provides a single action — blocking the current site or a selected link — without any confirmations, notifications, or visible feedback.
+This behavior is deliberate: the extension acts as an infrastructure tool rather than an interactive assistant.
+A user-initiated click is treated as a final decision, and the effect (blocking and closing matching tabs) is applied immediately.
+On mobile platforms, context menus are not supported by browsers; therefore, this functionality is unavailable there by design.
+This limitation is documented on the support page, and no fallback UI is shown to avoid feature duplication or user confusion.
+The context menu logic supports both page-level and link-level blocking through a single menu item, ensuring consistent behavior and avoiding silent no-op actions.

 ---